auguste805/LightRLHF-Optimizer-Bench/README.md

 ## English

 ### 🎯 Project Objective
 This repository provides a lightweight, highly reproducible framework for training **Reward Models (RM)** in the RLHF pipeline.
-It is specifically designed to benchmark custom optimization algorithms (e.g., PID-based optimizers like **AdaSPID** and **RoPID**) against standard baselines (AdamW) on consumer-grade GPUs.
+It is specifically designed to benchmark custom optimization algorithms against standard baselines (AdamW) on consumer-grade GPUs.

 By using **GPT-2 Small** combined with **LoRA**, this project allows researchers to explore the dynamics of preference learning and non-convex optimization without requiring industrial-scale compute resources.